What is an internship?

 Many departments on campus also seek interns from our department:

-SUNY Oneonta: Office of Student Development, Center for Academic Development & Enrichment, Office of New Student Services, and the Admissions office
+SUNY Oneonta: Office of Student Affairs, Center for Academic Development & Enrichment, Office of Student Experience, and the Admissions office

 Tell me more about the work your students are doing!